sg47/SkuareView/README.md

 Usage
 =====

+- make                    - To compile (or make -f [OS specific makefile])
-make                    - To compile ./skuareview-encode     - To encode .fits files to JPEG2000 ./skuareview-decode     - To decode .jp2 or .jpx files to .fits
+- ./skuareview-encode     - To encode .fits files to JPEG2000
+- ./skuareview-decode     - To decode .jp2 or .jpx files to .fits

 Running the above programs provides a more than adequate enough description on how to execute the program.